-As we head further into this book, we’ll be able to appreciate more details, and experience more fully the wonder of DNA and genes.
-But already at this early stage there is one way in which we can grasp one important aspect, in a relatable way: Size.
+As we head further into this book and talk about DNA in more detail, we’ll be able to better appreciate the wonder of genes.
+But even at this early stage there is one way in which we can ponder one important aspect in a relatable way: Size.

-So, just how much DNA is there?
-How much information do you need to create an independently living organism?
+As said before, we’re going to be measuring the size of DNA information in bytes (like the radical heretics that we are).
+We’ll get to how this is computed in a moment, but first let us consider just how much DNA is there?
+Or rather, how much information do you need to create an independently living organism?
 Today we can answer that question pretty well: around 320 kilobytes.
 And if we stretch the definition somewhat, there is a parasitic bacterium weighing in at 150 kilobytes.

-The weighing by the way is quite literal, 250 megabytes of DNA turn out to weigh almost exactly one picogram.
+The weighing by the way is quite literal, 250 megabytes of DNA turn out to weigh almost exactly one picogram (one thousandth of a nanogram).
 Before the advent of DNA reading (“sequencing”) technology, this was the only way to know the size of an organism’s genome!
-There are still some jumbo sized genomes that we don’t have the technology to sequence, but we can already tell that Paris japonica, a modest plant, has 50 times more DNA than we do.
+There are still some jumbo-sized genomes that we don’t have the technology to sequence, but we can already tell that Paris japonica, a modest plant, has 50 times more DNA than we do.

 Viruses meanwhile are much craftier, with one successful virus (Porcine circovirus type 2 strain MLP-22) containing only 450 bytes of information.
 Viruses get away with this by not technically being alive themselves, and relying on the host organism for most things.